sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/search_and_replace_specific_terms.md

 1. In your terminal, run this command:

-    <pre>src campaign preview -f use-allowlist-denylist-wording.campaign.yaml</pre>
+    <pre>src batch preview -f use-allowlist-denylist-wording.campaign.yaml</pre>
 1. Wait for it to run and compute the changes for each repository.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/use_allowlist_denylist_wording_wait_run.png" class="screenshot">
 1. Open the preview URL that the command printed out.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/use_allowlist_denylist_wording_click_url.png" class="screenshot">
 1. Examine the preview.
 Confirm that the changes are what you intended.
-If not, edit your campaign spec and then rerun the command above.
+If not, edit your batch spec and then rerun the command above.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/use_allowlist_denylist_wording_preview.png" class="screenshot">
 1. Click the **Apply spec** button to create the campaign.
-1. Feel free to then publish the changesets (i.e. create pull requests and merge requests) by [modifying the `published` attribute in the campaign spec](../references/batch_spec_yaml_reference.md#changesettemplate-published) and re-running the `src campaign preview` command.
+1. Feel free to then publish the changesets (i.e. create pull requests and merge requests) by [modifying the `published` attribute in the batch spec](../references/batch_spec_yaml_reference.md#changesettemplate-published) and re-running the `src batch preview` command.

 ### Using `ruplacer` to replace terms in multiple case styles

 With [ruplacer](https://github.com/TankerHQ/ruplacer) we can easily search and replace terms in multiple case styles: `white_list`, `WhiteList`, `WHITE_LIST` etc.

-The easiest way to use `ruplacer` in our campaign spec would look like this:
+The easiest way to use `ruplacer` in our batch spec would look like this:

 ```yaml
 steps: